AlviseDeFaveri/alvise.xyz/content/about/index.md

 ---

-I'm a (former) software engineer and (now) computer security Ph.D. student with an embedded systems background.
+I am a (former) software engineer with an embedded system's background and (now) PhD student at the Vrije University of Amsterdam in the [system security group](https://www.vusec.net/people/alvise-dft/).

-My research interests include microarchitectural attacks, embedded & hardware security, program analysis, and anything at interface between hardware and software.
+My research interests include **microarchitectural attacks**, embedded & **hardware security**, **program analysis**, and anything at interface between hardware and software.
 I also like a bunch of other stuff, not necessarily related to computers.

 ## Experience